Rules, Regulations, and Benefits: Why people get security camera systems

 - Check out the apps and see if they meet your needs and you like the program.

-- Figure out how long will that technical support will last.
+- Figure out how long that technical support will last.

 2. Know when Someone is Coming or Going

-Whether it is employees showing up on time or teenagers sneaking out at night or maintenance people working on the yard, knowing who is coming and going is an important part of any security camera system.
+Whether it is employees showing up on time, teenagers sneaking out at night, or maintenance people working on the yard, knowing who is coming and going is an important part of any security camera system.

-If being alerted to people coming and going is your primary motivation, here's some things that you want to do:
+If being alerted to people coming and going is your primary motivation, here are some things that you want to do:

-- Higher resolution cameras mean more information is recorded and are more effective at determining who someone is.
+- Higher resolution cameras mean more information is recorded and are more effective at determining an individual’s identification.